adamliter/latex-workshop/README.md

 * Compile the file with shell escape enabled.
 Also see the [`minted` documentation][minted] documentation for more information.
 * Either change the font that the document uses or download and install the [Computer Modern Unicode][cm-unicode] font on your machine.
 * Put the file [`leipzig-mod.sty`][leipzig-mod] in either the same directory as `latex-workshop-for-linguists.tex` or in a local TeX tree, such as `$(kpsewhich -var-value=TEXMFHOME)/tex/latex` if your distro is TeX Live or MacTeX.
+* If you're TeX distro is MiKTeX, you will need to manually install the [`textglos` package][textglos], since it is not part of the MiKTeX distro.

 # License